syl20bnr/spacemacs-elpa-mirror/melpa/rope-read-mode-readme.txt

   - Find the start of the next line easily.

-  - Avoid stressful eye movement.
+  - Avoid flurry eye movement.

 - Have an alternative view on text.